 Chicago is no stranger to crime, which is normal for a big city.
 Although it does experience some violent crimes, these extreme cases are usually reserved to certain neighborhoods that experience gang related violence.
 If you stick to the city center and areas that are popular among tourists you should not have any safety issues, and we'll help you stay safe to the best of our ability.
 Keep in mind there is no perfect safety guide, but if you stay alert and use common sense then bustling Chicago can be a safe city to visit.

 When navigating the city, keep an eye out for pickpockets as they are a high risk for tourists.
-Chicago also experiences natural disasters like winter storms and tornadoes, so you should educate yourself on the best procedure in case you're ever put in that situation.
+In the winter Chicago does face snow storms, so keep an eye out on the weather before you go.

 Top petty crimes and scams in Chicago affecting tourists